mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *live out of your imagination instead of out of your memory.*
+> *my best friend is the one who brings out the best in me.*

 </div>
 <!-- quote-end -->